fpsvogel/learn-ruby/README.md

 - [ ] **Software architecture:** [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)
 - [ ] **Databases:** ⭐[Readings in Database Systems](http://www.redbook.io/)
 - [ ] **Compilers:** ⭐[Crafting Interpreters](https://craftinginterpreters.com/)
 - [ ] **Math:** [Concrete Mathematics: A Foundation for Computer Science](https://www-cs-faculty.stanford.edu/~knuth/gkp.html).
-The math review that I'm doing leading up to this is proving to be a journey in itself, to be outlined in a future post.
+The math review that I'm doing leading up to this is proving to be a journey in itself, which I will outline separately in the future.
 - [ ] **Algorithms II:** [The Algorithm Design Manual (Skiena)](https://www.algorist.com/)
   - [ ] for even more: [Algorithm Design (Kleinberg & Tardos)](https://www.cs.princeton.edu/~wayne/kleinberg-tardos/)
 - [ ] **??:** ⭐[Structure and Interpretation of Computer Programs](https://sarabander.github.io/sicp/html/index.xhtml) (and [video lectures](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/)).
 I'm still not sure what exactly this book is about (reading the first few pages only discouraged me from looking further) but it is an often-recommended introductory text on "programming".
 So, maybe someday I will learn this "programming", after I've learned the less intimidating stuff (all of the above).